-Preparing for success in online classes follows a different roadmap than traditional classrooms.
-Thankfully, with classmates and a professor, you won’t be on your own – just going without a physical classroom and a long commute.
+Preparing for success in online classes follows a different roadmap than for traditional classrooms.
+Thankfully, between classmates and a instructor, you won’t be on your own—you’ll just be going without a physical classroom and a long commute.

-2. Make sure your computer is up to the job
+2. Make Sure Your Computer Is up to the Job

 Take a look at the syllabus as soon as you can and mark your deadlines and due dates.
 Even better, add those dates to a calendar that will send you reminders for each deadline well ahead of time.

-4. Read the assignments early
+4. Read the Assignments Early

-5. Partner with your fellow students
+5. Partner with Your Fellow Students

-It’s easier to end up working alone when you’re learning online, but your fellow students are resources, too.
-Email your teammates early, or form a study group if your class isn’t divided into teams by your professor.
+Many students default to working alone when they’re learning online, but your fellow students are important resources, too.
+Email your teammates early, or form a study group if your class isn’t divided into teams by your instructor.
 Share questions, ideas, and tips often, and you’ll all get more out of the class.

-6. Talk to your professor
+6. Talk to Your Instructor